Accelerator Co-Lead at Fast Track Malmö Startup Coach at startupaction.co Former VC at Daphni

 Pipedrive — This tool offers a really beautiful solution for sales teams.
 It’s easy to set up, flexible, and very visual.
 The teams I’ve worked with who use Pipedrive have been really satisfied.
-Their pricing is very reasonable, between $15 — $29 per month per user.
-Click here for a 1-month trial (it says 14 days at first, but once you’ve registered with your email and company name, it transforms into a 30 days trial… Tada!).
+Their pricing is very reasonable, between $12.50 — $99 per month per user.
+Click here for a 1-month trial.

 On top of this, their API is absolutely magical!
 As a data analyst, it makes me so happy to work with their API.
 You can achieve very powerful insights when using their custom fields, in combination with their API and a Data Visualizer.

-Whether you need tools for product analysis, subscription analysis, data management, or client relationship management, I can help you find what’s right for you.
-You see, I’ve developed a quiz.
-It will help you identify what you need so that you don’t have to do a bunch of trial and error.
-I’ve done the work so you don’t have to!
+Whether you need tools for product analysis, subscription analysis, data management, or client relationship management, I hope this guide can help you to find what’s right for you.

 Well, if that's not enough, I have created multiple free templates that you can refer to for different stages of your startup, click on the link and check out all my free resources.

 Create your free account to unlock your custom reading experience.